ofirmoshe/memo/RAILWAY_DEPLOYMENT.md

 ### Database Issues
 - Verify PostgreSQL service is running in Railway
 - Check that `DATABASE_URL` is automatically set
+- Database tables are created automatically - no manual migration needed
+- If you see migration loops, ensure `railway.json` doesn't include migration commands

+### Health Check Issues
+- Visit `/health` endpoint to verify basic service health
+- Use `/health/detailed` for comprehensive system diagnostics
+- Health check timeout is set to 100 seconds to allow for startup
+- If health checks fail, check Railway service logs for startup errors

 ### Bot Not Responding
 - Verify `TELEGRAM_BOT_TOKEN` is correct
 - Check Railway service logs for errors
 - Ensure both backend and bot processes are running
+- Bot waits 10 seconds for backend to start - check logs for timing issues

 ### Environment Variable Issues
 - Double-check variable names (case-sensitive)
 - Ensure no extra spaces in values
 - Verify OpenAI API key is valid
+- `DATABASE_URL` is automatically provided by Railway PostgreSQL service

+### Service Startup Issues
+- Check Railway logs for detailed error messages
+- Verify all required environment variables are set
+- Ensure no migration commands are running in loops
+- Database initialization happens automatically via FastAPI startup event

 ## Scaling and Costs